engageis/festivaldeideias/README.md

 ### Guard

 - Just type `guard` and this will run all the tests for you.
-And if you are working on some feature, open a new tab with `guard` and let the tests flow<3.
+And if you are working on some feature, open a new tab with `guard` and let the tests flow❤.

 ### Manual way ~
 - `rspec spec/` to run RSpec (Controller/Models/etc) tests